Neeharika-999/Marketing-Campaign-and-ROI-Tracking/README.md

 * Metric table consist of Campaign type, Average of Acquisition Cost, Average of profit, Average of Conversion rate, ROI Rank, Top Campaign Flag, Average of CPC.
 * Line chart for Sum of ROI by Campaign type and year
 * Average of CPC by Target Audience.

+# Insights, Reasoning and Recommendation:

+**What Did We Find?**
+* *Influencer Campaigns are Leading in ROI*
+Even though all campaign types (like Email, Social Media, Display, and Search) have similar acquisition costs and conversion rates, Influencer campaigns are ranked highest in ROI.
+This suggests that influencer marketing is giving us the best value for the money spent right now.

+* *Other Campaigns are Performing Similarly — but Less Efficiently* Campaigns like Search, Email, Display, and Social Media are generating similar profits, but their ROI is slightly lower, so they’re not using our budget as effectively.

+* *Cost Per Click (CPC) Varies by Audience*

+Women aged 25–34 have the lowest CPC (about $31.88), meaning we’re spending less to reach and engage them.

+Men aged 18–24 have the highest CPC (around $32.10), making them more expensive to target.

+* *ROI Has Changed Over Time*

+ROI from Influencer and Search campaigns increased, showing they’ve improved over time.

+On the other hand, Email and Social Media ROI has declined, indicating these might not be working as well now.

+**Why Is This Happening?**
+* *Influencer Campaigns Are More Effective Right Now* These campaigns may be better aligned with the audience.
+Influencers likely built trust with their followers, leading to stronger engagement and higher conversion.

+* *Other Campaigns Are Getting Saturated or Outdated* Channels like Email and Social Media may be experiencing ad fatigue, meaning customers are seeing the same type of content too often and are no longer engaging with it.
+Or, the targeting and messaging might not be as strong as before.

+* *Some Target Audiences Are Cheaper to Reach*
+Women aged 25–34 cost less per click, which means they’re either more interested, more engaged, or simply responding better to the ads.
+Men 18–24 are more expensive, which could mean our messaging isn’t resonating with them as well.

+**What Should We Do?**
+1. Invest More in Influencer Campaigns
+Since these are performing best right now, we should:
+Partner with more relevant influencers who match our brand and audience.
+Make sure we track real results—not just likes or views, but actual conversions and profits.

+2. Adjust Targeting Based on CPC
+Focus more of the budget on audiences like Women 25–34, who are cheaper and more responsive.
+Reevaluate or improve the messaging for Men 18–24—or consider reducing spend on them if ROI doesn’t improve.

+3. Refresh Email and Social Media Campaigns
+These channels are still useful, but they need a refresh:
+Use personalized and creative content to recapture attention.
+Try different formats (e.g., short videos, polls, quizzes).
+Segment audiences better so they get more relevant messages.

+4. Keep Tracking ROI Regularly
+What works now may change in a few months.
+So, we should:
+Monitor ROI by campaign type and audience every month or quarter.
+Use that data to update where we spend—and how we design campaigns.